iclr-blogposts/2025/_posts/2025-04-28-scalable-mcts.md

 Additional search time improves MuZero's performance in Go (for both real and learned simulators).
 Adapted from Schrittwieser et al.<d-cite key="schrittwieser2020mastering"></d-cite>
 </div>

 MuZero's success reveals a characteristic relationship between search time and performance for the MCTS algorithm: performance typically improves **logarithmically**, where each doubling of computational resources adds a relatively constant increment to playing strength<d-cite key="camacho2017mcts"></d-cite>.
-The scalability of MuZero is driven by techniques like tree parallelism and virtual loss, which we will cover in more detail below.
+The scalability of MuZero is also driven by techniques like tree parallelism and virtual loss, which we will cover in more detail after introducing the fundamentals of MCTS.

-Its great that MCTS improves its solution quality with time, but what if we have an urgent problem that must be solved within a short amount of time (e.g. for real-time decision making)?
-In this case, MCTS can be adapted to leverage parallel computation, enabling us to find a better solution within our fixed time budget.
-As we will see, parallelizing MCTS without degrading its performance is challenging since each iteration requires information from all previous iterations to provide an effective **exploration-exploitation tradeoff**<d-cite key="liu2020watch"></d-cite>.
-In this blogpost, we will explore scalable adaptations of MCTS that effectively parallelize and distribute its computation.

 ## MCTS Background

+In this blog post, we will focus on MCTS with the Upper Confidence bounds applied to Trees (UCT) algorithm, which is a widely used variant that effectively balances exploration and exploitation.
+For simplicity, we will refer to this variant as "MCTS" throughout the post.
 MCTS is a powerful algorithm for decision making in large state spaces, commonly used in games, optimization problems, and real-world domains such as protein folding and molecular design.
-MCTS stands out for its ability to search complex spaces without the need for additional heuristic knowledge, making it adaptable across a variety of problems.
+It stands out for its ability to search complex spaces without the need for additional heuristic knowledge, making it adaptable across a variety of problems.
 Before MCTS became prominent, techniques like minimax with alpha-beta pruning were the standard in game AI.
 While alpha-beta pruning could efficiently reduce the search space, its effectiveness often depended on the quality of evaluation functions and move ordering.
 MCTS offered a different approach that could work without domain-specific knowledge, though both methods can benefit from incorporating heuristics<d-cite key="swiechowski2022mcts"></d-cite>.
+Below, we will walk through the details of MCTS and UCT.

-### Vanilla MCTS
+### The Four Phases of MCTS

 MCTS operates in an environment that defines the states, actions, transition rules, and reward assignments.
 The algorithm iteratively builds a search tree, collecting statistics for each node, such as visit counts and the average reward from simulations that pass through it.
 These statistics guide the decision-making process, enabling the algorithm to balance exploration and exploitation.
 The algorithm operates in four main phases: